cloud66/help-old/_posts/toolbelt/redeploy.md

             <td>Redeploy the specific git reference (branch, tag or hash).
 Non-Docker stacks only.</td>
         </tr>
         <tr>
-            <td><i>service</i> (optional, repeatable - docker)</td>
+            <td><i>service</i> (optional, repeatable, Docker only)</td>
             <td>Will deploy the specified services from your stack only.
 Each service can have an optional colon-separated reference.
-For image based services the reference is taken as an image tag, for git based services the reference is taken as a git reference.
-Docker stacks only</td>
+For image based services the reference is taken as an image tag, for git based services the reference is taken as a `git reference`.</td>
         </tr>
         <tr>
             <td><i>listen</i> (optional)</td>